arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

 It means, some mentioned junction files might be in a damaged state.
 This may occur if OneDrive has crashed or terminated improperly at some point.

 #.
-Open a command prompt as administrator
+Open a command prompt as administrator.
 #.
 Enter (in case the system drive uses a different letter, replace ``c`` below):

     .. prompt:: batch